 And secondly: the result will be better if you do it the other way round.
 Choose the focal point first before you start painting the walls.
 The wall paint colour is left to last because there are more options to choose from.
 It’s easier to find a wall paint colour to match a painting or to upholster furniture in a selected fabric colour, than to find a painting with a certain colour scheme.

 First you choose your focal point, the item that you want to use as the basis of the colour scheme.
-It could be a nice rug, or it could be a piece of art as in the picture above.
-Or, it could be the wallpaper, like in the picture below.
+It could be a nice rug, or wallpaper, or it could be a piece of art as in the pictures above and below.

 Then, you pick your colour(s) from the focal point, accentuate it with other colours and use them in the room.
 See, like here: